helpmeijustwantmaodsongorillatag/DashMonke/README.md

 # DashMonke 2.0

-A mod for Gorilla Tag inspired by the dash from Celeste
+A mod for Gorilla Tag inspired by the dash from Celeste - Now updated!

 ![](Assets/Dash2.0.gif)